sara-sahinpasic/Flutter-Desktop-Mobile-Application-ePrijevozSarajevo/README.md

 - Issued tickets (for statistics purpose) are generated for following years: **2024**, **2025**

 ## Recommendation system:
-- Recommendation system is based on most frequently used route by user.
+- Recommendation system is based on most frequently used (most traveled) route by user, regardless of amount of tickets for each time user has traveled the route.
-- In order to be efficient the Model is trained with new data only on backend application (re)start.
+- In order to be efficient the Model is trained with new data only on backend application (re)start. i.e. stop then start debugging again in Visual Studio or stop docker process and start it again with ```docker-compose up --build```
 - In the meantime saved model is used for getting the recommendations.
 - See also `my recommender system docx.zip`